 If that’s so simple – why is not everyone doing this?
 Well, xamoom has not been in existence for that long but that’s only part of the truth.
 No one can see a GPS geofence alone and thus no one knows that there is something to discover at this location.
 No one who knows, what action (e.g. enter URL in browser) to take.

-By the way: The same applies also to iBeacons or Google’s Eddystones.
+By the way: The same applies to iBeacons.
 These small Bluetooth radios will be quite lonely when nothing indicates their existence.
 Therefore it is always recommended to use a combination of all or at least several location identifiers.
 Labels with QR codes and NFC chips should therefore always be taken into consideration, because …

 - … they can be designed in a very flashy fashion and thus they are very visible.